jfbauman/UFOs/README.md

 # UFOs

 ## Overview of Project
-The purpose of this analysis is to help Dana build a fully dynamic table with filters using stored UFO data.
-The filters create an interactive website that can take input from users to search for UFO sightings.
+The purpose of this analysis was to help Dana build a fully dynamic table with filters using stored UFO data.
+The filters created an interactive website that takes input from users to search for UFO sightings.

 ## Results
 There are a multiple ways users can search through UFO sightings using the new webpage.
 They can search by Date, City, State, Country, and Shape.
 Below are examples of each search option.